Palace of Culture and Science in Warsaw is the highest and most ...czytaj więcej

 - "Wonderful Journey" shows the basic constellations.
 Children with the astronomer go to the moon, land on Mars and fly through the rings of Saturn.

-- "My buddy Niko" is a story for the younger years of primary school.
+- "My buddy Niko" is a story for the younger grades of primary school.
 Together with the young Nicolaus Copernicus, children discover the constellations of stars, the movements of the planets, observe the solar eclipse, the passage of a comet and the phases of the moon.

 - "Meteoplanet" tells about the conditions prevailing on selected planets and moons in the solar system.